-No matter what the “researcher working from the front” says, I stand firm in my belief that mutilation is NOT a good idea for the prevention of breast cancer.
+No matter what the “researcher working from the front” says, I stand firm in my belief that mutilation is NOT the best idea for the prevention of breast cancer.
 You can read more about that here, Mutilate My Body?
 Not Intentionally!

 I also stand firm in my belief that radiation and chemotherapy are barbaric treatments for cancer.
 Cut, poison and burn should be the last resort, not the first.
 Read more about that here: I Don’t Believe In Cancer.

-There are many ways to prevent illness and heal from the conditions we’ve created.
-I believe the female virtues of patience, self-care love and nourishment, need to have just as much voice in our healing practices as the aggressive chopping, cutting and burning do.
+There are many ways to prevent and heal illness.
+I believe the female virtues of patience, self-care love, intuition and nourishment, need to have just as much voice in our healing practices as the masculine chopping, cutting and burning.